 Nation Media Group (NMG) was founded on the bedrock of a set of core values to espouse independent voices, diversity and freedom of expression.
-Central to these values and the purpose for our establishment, unchanged over the years.
-As we seek to positively influence society, we shall continue to newspaper.
-A year later, Nation
+Central to these values and the purpose for our establishment. is a mission to be a trusted partner to emerging African democracies, a champion of the ordinary person in his/her interaction with the government of the day, a voice for the rule of law and respect for human rights, and a strong advocate for free market economies.
+This mission has remained unchanged over the years.
+As we seek to positively influence society, we shall continue to be guided and to stand by the values of truth, independence, fairness, balance and accuracy.